Allanper/Allanper/README.md

 🚀 Constantly Evolving | Open to New Challenges | Exploring New Paths

-I aim to evolve in my professional career, always opening new paths for fresh projects.
+I am to evolve in my professional career, always opening new paths for fresh projects.
 Continuously studying novel concepts and technologies across diverse areas of technology.

 Research Interest Areas: